vacp2p/rfc-index/vac/raw/sds.md

 when consolidating distributed logs in a decentralized manner.
-The protocol is designed for a peer-to-peer (p2p) topology where an append-only log is maintained by each member of a group of nodes who may individually append new entries to the their local log at any time and is interested in merging new entries from other nodes in real-time or close to real-time while maintaining a consistent order.
+The protocol is designed for a peer-to-peer (p2p) topology where an append-only log is maintained by each member of a group of nodes who may individually append new entries to their local log at any time and is interested in merging new entries from other nodes in real-time or close to real-time while maintaining a consistent order.
 The outcome of the log consolidation procedure is